Xyzrius1/cpu-scheduler-simulator/README.md

-# cpu-scheduler-simulator
+# CPU Scheduling Simulator 🚀
-CPU Scheduling Simulator
+CPU Scheduling Simulator 🚀
 Summary
-This project is a CPU scheduling simulator, with the purpose of comparing the effectiveness of different scheduling algorithms under different workloads.
-It is designed to mimic real operating system functionality, thus allowing determination of the best scheduling methods according to various performance metrics.

-The simulator has the ability to run the following algorithms:
+The CPU Scheduling Simulator is developed to simulate and compare different CPU scheduling algorithms in a controlled lab environment.
+The program allows the observation of the decisions made by operating systems and the comparative analysis of the efficiency of different algorithms based on various performance measures.

+Stressing adaptability and genuineness, the simulator supports the integration of legacy algorithms combined with advanced scheduling mechanisms, thus enabling scholarly work and experimental assessment of performance.

+Primary Attributes

+✅ Simulates different algorithms for CPU scheduling:

 First Come, First Served (FCFS)